syncany/syncany-docs/source/concepts.rst

 Conflict handling
 ^^^^^^^^^^^^^^^^^
 When Syncany detects that two database versions were created independently of one another, i.e. their vector clocks are independent, a conflict has occurred.
 The conflict is resolved by simply comparing the local timestamps of the conflicting database versions to determine a winner [8]_.
-The winner's database version(s) are applied locally and the loser's databsae version(s) are discarded.
+The winner's database version(s) are applied locally and the loser's database version(s) are discarded.
 When the losing client detects that it lost, it'll reconcile the database versions and re-upload its changes.

 Differences and similarities to other tools
 -------------------------------------------